caglaralkan/MDEF/docs/term3/07-Design Studio III.md

 ![](../images/ds2_27.jpg)

+Introduction of the gadget and explanation of the screen-printing process

 We demonstrated the process of screen-printing on white sheets that Amanda J. and Samantha Piercy provided from the old clothes and fabric recycling center.
 Initially, we showcased mono-color printing in our demonstrations, but our participants expressed their interest in mixing colors and creating patterns by applying the same design multiple times on their own.
 These attempts were highly motivating and encouraging for both us and the participants, confirming that we were in the right place and collaborating with the right community.

 ![](../images/ds2_28.jpg)

+A Demonstration of Screen-print
+(transfer of the vinyl, covering the frame, usage of color, application with spatula)

 During the first session, we applied screen-printing on various surfaces, textures, fabrics, and clothing items such as t-shirts, shirts, and pullovers.
 This allowed us to explore the versatility of the technique.
 Additionally, we received a request from the director and participants to repeat the workshop at the second anniversary party of CdFE.
 Their enthusiasm and creativity made us feel proud of our work.

 In conclusion, despite encountering some weather-related challenges, our first intervention was highly successful and provided valuable insights for testing our approach and the gadget we developed to support makers and encourage their integration of digital tools into their work.

 ![](../images/ds2_29.jpg)

+Colorful Results

 **Collective Intervention No:7**